swansonmp/mdconvert/README.md

 * Ordered lists are inserted using a numeric character followed by a `.` and a space.
+* Ordered lists must be in their own paragraph.
 * Nested lists are not supported.

 > `1.
 First item`<br>